-In accordance with the update to the "Minimum Requirements for Risk Management" (Mindest-anforderungen an das Risikomanagement, MaRisk) on 15 December 2010, with BaFin circular 11/2010, and CSSF circular 09/403, Clearstream has formulated its liquidity management strategy by issuing the "Clearstream Liquidity Management" paper, reviewed on a quarterly basis.
+In accordance with the update to the "Minimum Requirements for Risk Management" (Mindest-anforderungen and as Risikomanagement, MaRisk) on 15 December 2010, with BaFin circular 11/2010, and CSSF circular 09/403, Clearstream has formulated its Clearstream Treasury Liquidity Management Policy, which is reviewed on a guarterly basis.

-This paper contains specific requirements to implement a liquidity risk strategy that includes regular stress testing and contingency planning, governance and the definition of senior management responsibilities.
-Required changes are proposed to the Executive Management within the annual update of the Group Treasury Policy for approval.
+This Policy contains specific requirements to implement a liquidity risk strategy that includes regular stress testing and contingency planning, governance and the definition of senior management responsibilities.
+Required changes are proposed to Executive Management within the annual update for approval.